Blizzard to bury Northeast in feet of snow

 Meanwhile, along the immediate coast from New Jersey to Long Island and Southeast New England, warmer ocean air will spiral in on Monday night.
 This will cause the snow to mix with sleet and rain, limiting coastal totals to some degree.

 Still, a large part of the Northeast will end up with piles of snow.
 The heaviest appears to be from New York City westward across northern New Jersey, eastern Pennsylvania near the Poconos and the southern Catskills.
-In this zone,18-24 inches or more are likely to pile up.
+In this zone,18 to 24 inches or more are likely to pile up.
 Even New York City should pick up a foot and a half of snow.

 The storm will wind down late Tuesday and Wednesday as the block finally eases and the storm moves out to sea.
 But snow showers will linger Tuesday into Wednesday morning.